 Instructions for Authors

 Manuscripts should be submitted electronically to https://mc.manuscriptcentral.com/jgpn.
 Authors will be required to set up an online account on the SageTrack system powered by ScholarOne.
-Manuscripts will be sent out anonymously for editorial evaluation.
+Manuscripts will be sent out anonymously for editorial evaluation and undergo single-blind peer review by at least two reviewers.
 Obtaining permission for any quoted or reprinted material that requires permission is the responsibility of the author.
 Submission of a manuscript implies commitment to publish in the journal.
 Authors submitting manuscripts to the journal should not simultaneously submit them to another journal, nor should manuscripts have been published elsewhere in substantially similar form or with substantially similar content.
 Authors in doubt about what constitutes prior publication should consult the Editor: James M. Ellison, MD, MPH, James.M.Ellison@ChristianaCare.org.

 Authors should keep for their own files a copy of all works submitted.
 Submission of a manuscript to the Journal of Geriatric Psychiatry and Neurology is taken as evidence that no portion of the text or figures have been copyrighted, published, or submitted for publication elsewhere unless information regarding previous publication is explicitly cited and permission obtained (a copy of such permission must be provided with the manuscript).